FronkonGames/fronkongames.github.io/content/store/one-bit/index.md

 type: "store"
 ---

-Get a distinctive look with '**One Bit**', an original and versatile effect that uses a special type of dithering algorithm based on Blue Noise, similar to that used at the award-winning '**Return of The Dinn**'.
+Get a distinctive look with '**One Bit**', an original and versatile effect that uses a special type of dithering algorithm based on Blue Noise, similar to that used at the award-winning '**Return of the Obra Dinn**'.

 {{< rawhtml >}}</br>{{< /rawhtml >}}
 ## Configuration for Builtin